faircoin/Fasito/README.md

 If after running "make", you get an error complaining about arm-none-eabi-g++ not being found, install it with "apt install gcc-arm-none-eabi"

 ---
 Note: this project contains some third party files.
-If a license is available it can be found at the top of eache file.
+If a license is available it can be found at the top of each file.
 The copyright belongs to the respective author.